databrary/design/overview.md

 * A heterogeneous collection of *materials* describing the research procedures, usually created before data collection starts
 * Zero or many *articles* that represent the scholarly output from data contained within this study.
 * Zero or many *acquisitions* represented the collected data
+* Zero or more other studies that provide data to this study, e.g., for meta-analyses, longitudinal studies, or other more complex experiments involving multiple protocols

 Collecting example materials from a broad set of labs will inform how studies and acquisitions should be structured, but are expected to include: